 - Radiographs: may show inflammation or infection of the lungs, indicating pneumonia

-- Hospitalization: your cat will be boarded in a cage with proper humidity and oxygen to help breathing
+- Hospitalization: your cat will be boarded in a cage with proper humidity and oxygen to help it breathe

 - IV fluids for dehydration